 The suckless development nature of Dmenu helps it focus more on simplicity, clarity, and frugality than resource-hogging UX features.
-The source code is up for grab and customization if you feel too constrained with the default launcher and want to grow your Dmenu to specific directions.
+The source code is up for grabs and customization if you feel too constrained with the default launcher and want to grow your Dmenu in specific directions.

 Highlights of Dmenu

 - It is indeed among the fastest Linux application launchers we have seen so far.